Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 I know.

-You don't know how this is going to evolve.
+We don't know how this is going to evolve.

 And that's why I'm so frustrated.

-Now, Yvonne you're forgetting there's an election coming up in November.
+Now, Yvonne, you're forgetting there's an election coming up in November.

-And that is a dominant factor in I hate to say it, but it is.
+And that is a dominant factor in, I hate to say it, but it is.

-Uh and in fact, in service of that comment, one of the things that I have been chronicling somewhat irregularly for the past number of years is all of the erroneous health news that has been reported to the American people.
+In fact, in service of that comment, one of the things that I have been chronicling somewhat irregularly for the past number of years is all of the erroneous health news that has been reported to the American people.

 Over the years, all of this stuff that has created panic, such things as eat oat bran and you'll never get sick.

-And then they say, Oh, don't eat oat bran because it clogs up the bells or whatever.
+And then they say, oh, don't eat oat bran because it clogs up the bells or whatever.

-And then coffee, caffeine destined to give you a heart attack.
+And then coffee, caffeine, destined to give you a heart attack.

 And it's just people are bombarded.